 As VisitBritain has access to the ForwardKeys platform, they kept monitoring the performance of the different source markets, to ensure the effectiveness of their marketing campaigns.

 ForwardKeys real-time booking data was key in supporting VisitBritain’s monitoring efforts.
 It showed the immediate impact of the referendum, while also permitting the DMO to monitor its marketing efforts.

 The detailed data on current travel trends meant that they were able to report on the performance of regions.
 This provided valuable input for the government and their many local tourism partners.

 Within crisis management in tourism, it is important to act fast and be transparent.
 Because of the data that ForwardKeys instantly provided, VisitBritain was able to act quickly and make decisions based on facts.

 VisitBritain took fast and well-informed actions.
 They were able to inform their government, the public and local businesses in a timely manner.
-This helped them define their marketing strategy since it shows which target audiences provide opportunities or form threats.
+This helped them define their marketing strategy, since it shows which target audiences provide opportunities or form threats.

 ForwardKeys continues working with VisitBritain and now helps them to analyse the market in a totally different way.
 Currently, ForwardKeys provides data that helps them see new travel trends.
-This is done by providing data that shows where tourists come from, the duration, and location of their stay.
+This is done by providing data that shows where tourists come from, duration, and location of their stay.